 class(mydata$x) # integer, character, factor, numeric, etc is.factor(mydata$x) # result: TRUE or FALSE is.character(mydata$x) # result: TRUE or FALSE is.integer(mydata$x) # result: TRUE or FALSE

 You can always convert variables between types.
 The following should work well:

 mydata$x <- as.factor(mydata$x) # character to factor mydata$x <- as.character(mydata$x) # factor to character

 Warning: To convert factors to numeric or integer, first convert to character.
 Converting factors directly to numeric or integer data can lead to unwanted outcomes.

 Always check the results of a conversion to make sure R did what you wanted.

-To write a data frame to a comma delimited text file, use the following commands.
-Include the option
+mydata to a comma delimited text file, use either of the following commands.
+The first is from the

 The following commands are useful for viewing aspects of a data frame.